Visiting Dyffryn: What you need to know

 - Lower Kitchen Garden

 - Part of the Arboretum

 - Pompeiian Garden

 All our toilets are now open for you.
 These are located at the main entrance, by the Kitchen Garden, the Log Stack and an accessible toilet by The Gallery cafe.

 Food and drink

 The Gallery cafe is open every day.
-You will be asked to use hand sanitiser on your way in, please follow the one-way system in place.
+Indoor and outdoor seating is available and hand sanitiser is available to use on your way in.
 We are accepting card payments only, no cash will be accepted.

 You are welcome to enjoy your picnic anywhere in the gardens, please take all rubbish home or use the bins provided.

 Dogs are welcome to come with you during your visit to Dyffryn, however we do ask that they are kept on a short lead at all times.
 There are plenty of dog waste bins on site for you to use.
 For everyone's enjoyment, we ask that dog owners are mindful of other visitors during their time here.

 The Log Stack is now open for you to enjoy, please follow guidance on the signs in the area to keep the space safe for everyone.
 We ask that you wash your hands before playing and keep a safe distance from other families.